jpoehnelt/blog/content/pages/1--about/index.md

 title: About
 cover: avatar-large.jpeg
 ---
-<re-img src="avatar-large.jpeg" hovereffect=true></re-img>

-I am a Developer Programs Engineer at Google working on Google Maps Platform.
-When I'm not writing code, I'm probably exploring the mountains of Colorado on foot or bike.
+I am a **Developer Relations Engineer** at Google for Google Maps Platform with a background in geospatial applications and satellite imagery.
+Previously I worked at [Descartes Labs](https://www.descarteslabs.com/) and the [US Geological Survey](https://www.usgs.gov/).

+Approximately two thirds of my work is supporting open source and much of that is within the [Google Maps GitHub organization](https://github.com/googlemaps).
+The remainder of my development work is internal to Google and focused on fixing bugs, enabling new features, and creating processes that create a better development experience.

+I currently work remotely from home in beautiful [Durango, CO](https://www.google.com/maps/place/Durango,+CO).

 <re-icons></re-icons>